 These are often the veneers of choice for patients who want to make small alterations to their teeth or change the tooth shape, size, and color.
 They’re thinner compared to other veneers.

-Ceramic veneers are one of the most popular types of veneers used and are generally considered an excellent choice for many patients due to their: Natural appearance, ability to mimic your natural teeth and, durability.
+Ceramic veneers are one of the most popular types of veneers used.
+They are generally considered an excellent choice for many patients due to their: Natural appearance, ability to mimic your natural teeth, and, durability.

-Composite veneers are favored by some patients because of their cost-effectiveness.
+Some patients favor composite veneers because of their cost-effectiveness.
 They can also usually be placed in just one treatment, reducing your need for numerous dental visits.

 They are a special type, are thinner, cheaper, and faster to apply.

-To get a dental veneer usually requires about three trips to the dentist wherein you get one for a consultation and two to make and apply the veneers.
-One tooth or many teeth can undergo the veneering process at the same time.
+Getting a dental veneer usually requires about three trips to the dentist, wherein you get one for a consultation and two to make and apply the veneers.
+One tooth or many teeth can undergo the veneering process simultaneously.

 This whole process could take up to 4 weeks.